 3. Place a nozzle tip insulator on each nozzle tip.
 If used nozzle tip insulators are being installed, make sure they are installed on the same nozzle tip as previously removed and in the same orientation.

-Figure 6-65: Nozzle Tip Insulator
+Figure 6-75: Nozzle Tip Insulator

-- 4. Make sure there are no nozzle tip insulators in the gate inserts. - 5.
-Install the cavity plate.
+4. Install the cavity plate.
 Refer to Section 6.6 for more information.